ADedicatedCoder/covidstats-backend/README.md

 ### **Purpose**

-To serve as the backend for the application that will accurately and effectively get the statistics of the COVID-19 pandemic for all regions of Canada.
+To serve as the backend for the application that will accurately and effectively get the statistics of the COVID-19 pandemic for all countries.

 ### **Installation Instructions**